 Performs regular expression matching.
-This function uses syntax specific to the RDBMS (for further information see Regular expression support for CA).
+This function uses syntax specific to the RDBMS.

 Example (Oracle only): "Name" matches "^Ste(v|ph)en", will match names which begin with "Ste" and end with "en" with either "v" or "ph" in between, so both "Steven" and "Stephen" will be selected.